Prateek007rai/smart-tasks-be/README.md

   2. For summary generation, Endpoint - "/api/v1/task-summary/:id", Metod - "get"
   3. For task deleteion, Endpoint - "/api/v1/delete-task/:id", Method - "delete"
   4. For fetching all tasks, Endpoint - "/api/v1/all-tasks", Method - "get"

+What else I can do with more time:
+  1. Will add auth using JWt for tokens and ,middleware to verify the authenticated users.
+  2. Pagination for tasks display in get api.